Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/SCOTCH/README.md

   * For some reason, to get it to work with cpeCray, we needed to add definitions for FLEX and BISON to Makefile.inc.
 It is not clear why this was not needed for the other toolchains.

+### Version 7.0.4 for CPE 23.12

+  * Trivial port of the 7.0.3 EasyConfig.

+  * But added license information to the installation directories.